AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   GPU-accelerated instances with local storage
 -   vGPU-accelerated instances

-For information about the GPU-accelerated instance families that support instance type changes, see [t20143.md\#](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).
+For information about the GPU-accelerated instance families that support instance type changes, see [Instance families that support instance type changes](/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md).

 ## Do pay-as-you-go GPU-accelerated instances support the No Fees for Stopped Instances \(VPC-Connected\) feature?

 Instance families such as gn5 that are equipped with local storage do not support the No Fees for Stopped Instances \(VPC-Connected\) feature.
-For more information, see [t9595.md\#](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).
+For more information, see [No Fees for Stopped Instances \(VPC-Connected\)](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).

 ## How do I view GPU monitoring data?

 You can log on to the [CloudMonitor console](https://cloudmonitor.console.aliyun.com/) or call the [DescribeMetricList](/intl.en-US/API Reference/Cloud Products/DescribeMetricList.md) operation to view GPU monitoring data.
-For more information, see [t15305.md\#](/intl.en-US/Host monitoring/GPU monitoring.md).
+For more information, see [GPU monitoring](/intl.en-US/Host monitoring/GPU monitoring.md).

 ## What are the differences between ECS bare metal instances, traditional cloud hosts \(virtual machines\), and traditional physical machines?

-For information about the differences, see [t9553.md\#](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).
+For information about the differences, see [Overview](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md).

 ## How is the network performance of ECS bare metal instances?

 The network performance of ECS bare metal instances depends on their specifications.
 The higher their specifications are, the higher network performance the instances can deliver.
-For more information about the network performance of different ECS bare metal instance specifications, see [t9548.md\#](/intl.en-US/Instance/Instance families.md).
+For more information about the network performance of different ECS bare metal instance specifications, see [Instance families](/intl.en-US/Instance/Instance families.md).

 ## Which disk categories do ECS bare metal instances support?
 How many data disks can be attached to a single ECS bare metal instance?